Fraunhofer-AISEC/codyze-evaluator/documentation/docs/kotlin-for-queries.md

-# Hints on Kotlin for Writing sleek Queries
+# Hints on Kotlin for Writing Sleek Queries

 ## Context receivers